 Understand their mission, values, products, and recent developments.
 Showcase your genuine interest and alignment with their vision.

-Once you have gained insights into the company’s value start your interview preparation with our comprehensive Data Analyst Learning Path.
+Once you have gained insights into the company’s value, start your interview preparation with our comprehensive Data Analyst Learning Path.

-Make sure to revisit foundational concepts in data analysis, statistics, SQL, and programming languages like Python and R.
+Revisiting foundational concepts in data analysis, statistics, SQL, and programming languages like Python and R.

 Practice solving case studies and real-world data analysis problems relevant to Tesla’s industry.
 This will help you demonstrate your ability to apply analytical techniques to solve business problems and make data-driven recommendations.